-As a new student, it can be a little challenging to navigate some of the hardware and software options available.
+As a new student, it can be challenging to navigate some of the hardware and software options available.
 We have provided answers to frequently asked questions, and added some comments along the way.
-Although, it is important to remember that you need to make the choices that are best for you, your budget, and your comfort level with technology.
+It’s most important that you make the choices that are best for you, your budget, and your comfort level with technology.

 Q1.
 Do I need to buy a new computer?

 Good rule of thumb: You are making a significant investment earning your MBA, and you will need the tools to be successful.
 Some students choose to purchase new devices before school starts, and others do not.
-I believe that school can be stressful enough, and that your computer should make your life easier.
+School can be stressful enough, and your computer should make your life easier.
 If your current computer isn’t making your life easier, then it is probably time to purchase a new computer that you are comfortable using.

 Q2.
-Should I go with Windows or a Mac computer?
+Should I go with Windows or a Mac?

 |Memory (RAM)||8 GB||4 GB|